 First, be calm when asking your spouse for a divorce.
 It doesn’t help the situation to say hurtful things during this conversation.
 For example, one client, after 25 + years of marriage, told his wife on her birthday “I don’t love you anymore and want a divorce.”
 This is a counterproductive way to start the process.

 Second, keep the divorce conversation between the two adults, not the children.
 I often tell clients, “Divorce doesn’t mess kids up; it’s how both parents behave before, during, and after divorce that can mess kids up.”

 If you are mature enough to get married and have children or a pet, you should be mature enough to be civil during the divorce process.
-Every state has guidelines for child support, spousal support/alimony, and distribution of marital assets.
-Follow those guidelines to ensure you do what’s right.
+Every state has guidelines for child support, marital assets.
+Follow these guidelines to ensure you do what’s right.
 Educate yourself or seek the advice of a Certified Divorce Financial Analyst (CDFA) to learn the difference between “fair” and “equitable” when dividing assets.
-By taking this step, you will have clarity when your debt and assets are split.
+By taking this step, you will have clarity when y our debt and assets are split.
 A mature approach allows you to divorce with dignity.

 By following or at least promising to try and follow the above guidelines, you can change the course of your divorce.
 You’ll not only save thousands of dollars, but you’ll also avoid repeated visits to the courthouse.
 You will be able to co-parent and co-grandparent in a kinder manner, and you will be able to move on and focus on making the rest of your life the best of your life.

 Divorce does not define us.
 Divorce is a part of our story, but it’s not our whole story.
 Going through my own divorce opened my eyes to what we as human beings need when faced with divorce.
 Join me and the divorce community by changing the way you act during your divorce and the way you react not only to your spouse and children, but also to the professionals you hire to handle the divorce proceedings for you.